Abdulrahmanshahzad/Lecture-Summarizer/README.md

     });
 ```
-The transcribed text is later used to make a summary of the lecture using Pytorch and TensorFlow 2.0's Natural Language Processing, Transformers.
+The transcribed text is later used to make a summary of the lecture using Pytorch/TensorFlow 2.0 based Natural Language Processing using the Transformers library.
 ```python3

 from transformers import pipeline